phantomlsh/NikonKsAdapter/README.md

 - Any other not found: please google it and see if it can be solved by change properties -> `VC++ Directories` -> `Include Directories`

 Compile for **Release | x64**, and hopefully you can find the built file at `/micromanager/build/Release/x64/mmgr_dal_NikonKsAdapter.dll`

-### Step 5: Deploy

-Copy the built dll file to the root directory of Micro-Manager 1.4 software.

-Install the Nikon's `KsCamInstaller_v2_1_2_3_x64`, and after intalling it, copy `KsCam.dll` from the installation directory to the root directory of Micro-Manager 1.4 Software as well.

-Hopefully, you can now setup the NikonKsAdapter normally in the Micro-Manager 1.4